jigx-com/jigx-docs/docs/Getting started/Use pre-built solutions.md

 ![Download solution files](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/AyPHsMj91cvVuhx_TMoMf_pre-built-solution.png "Download solution files")

-1. Navigate to **Solutions.**&#x20;
+1. Navigate to **Solutions.**
 2. Click on the prebuilt solution.
-3. Press the **Download Solution **button at the top of the Solutions Details screen.
+3. Press the **Download Solution** button at the top of the Solutions Details screen.
 The solution downloads as a zip to your download folder .

 ### Open the solution in Jigx Builder